Kalah metro station

-Kalah is an under construction metro station on the Wanda–Zhonghe–Shulin line located in Wanhua, Taipei, Taiwan.
-The station is scheduled to open at the end of 2025.
+Kalah (MetroMan calls it Jiala) is an under-construction metro station on the Wanda–Zhonghe–Shulin line located in Wanhua, Taipei, Taiwan.
+It was scheduled to open at the end of 2025.

 Station overview

-The station will be a three-level, underground station with an island platform.
-The design theme of the station will be based on "Colorful MRT Rhythm - Fruit and Vegetable Rhapsody" which originates from the observation findings of the natural and cultural uniqueness of the station.
+This will be a three-level, underground station with an island platform.
+The design theme of the station will be based on "Colorful MRT Rhythm - Fruit and Vegetable Rhapsody", which originates from the observation findings of the natural and cultural uniqueness of the station.